Met Office Yellow Warning for high winds on Monday

 • The application for the liability order was made more than six years after the first demand notice was issued

-If any of the above apply to you, it is very important that you contact the Business Rates team prior to the court hearing to try to resolve the matter before appearing before the Magistrates.
+If any of the above apply to you, it is very important that you contact the Business Rates team prior to the court hearing to try to resolve the matter before appearing before the Magistrate.

 The Magistrate will not consider issues such as outstanding valuation appeals or your ability to pay.